Macy's to close 150 unproductive namesake stores amid sales slip as it steps up luxury business

 While adjusted net income and revenue topped Wall Street expectations, Macy's offered a muted outlook for the year.

-"We are making the necessary moves to reinvigorate relationships with our customers through improved shopping experiences, relevant assortments and compelling value," said Macy's CEO Tony Spring who succeeded Jeff Gennette last month.
+"We are making the necessary moves to reinvigorate relationships with our customers through improved shopping experiences, relevant assortments and compelling value," said Macy's CEO Tony Spring, former CEO of Bloomingdale's who succeeded Jeff Gennette earlier this month.

 The plans come as the department store chain faces a proxy fight from Arkhouse Management which nominated a slate of nine director for election to Macy's board last week.
 Last month, Macy's rejected a $5.8 billion takeover offer from the hedge fund and Brigade Capital Management, an investment manager.